-These kettlebell exercises are excellent because not only do they build the “mirror muscles” of your abdominal region, but also your lower back, the stabilizing muscles around your spine, and your glute muscles.
-When all of these parts of your body are functioning together properly, you will see an immediate increase in the amount of weight that you can move on pretty much every single exercise (yes, this includes curls as well)!
+Not only do they build the “mirror muscles” of your abdominal region, but also your lower back, the stabilizing muscles around your spine, and your glute muscles.

 Kettlebell Dead Bug Exercise